 If there is one country in the world where anybody and everybody in the spectrum of different travellers will find joy, it is India.
 A nation infamous for its unfathomable enormity of culture and diversity, coupled with a plethora of holidaying attractions varying from one corner to the other, you’d be hard pressed to find this place unsatisfying.
 The flipside of having such a bountiful heritage is the fact that you could leave without having experienced most of it if not traversed efficiently.
 And that is exactly the reason why we have encapsulated the spirit of India in five of the most incredible travel circuits here!

-Let us begin with one of the most sought after travel packages in the country.
-This travel triangle comprises of three of the most emblematic cities of India – Delhi, Agra and Jaipur.
-From delving into the rich culture provided by the Golden Triangle tour itinerary to being able to experience riding the Indian trains, this is an assault on your senses you’d quite enjoy!
-The remnants of a rich past commanded by sprawling empires, monuments that commemorate the Indian struggle for freedom and a city growing with the changing times are the highlights of Delhi whereas Agra is where you go to dive into the history of our nation.
+Let us begin with one of the most sought-after travel packages in the country.
+This travel triangle comprises three of the most emblematic cities of India – Delhi, Agra, and Jaipur.
+From delving into the rich culture provided by the Golden Triangle tour itinerary to be able to experience riding the Indian trains, this is an assault on your senses you’d quite enjoy!
+The remnants of a rich past commanded by sprawling empires, monuments that commemorate the Indian struggle for freedom, and a city growing with the changing times are the highlights of Delhi whereas Agra is where you go to dive into the history of our nation.
 And you end it all with the land of bazaars and street shops, Jaipur, although it is so much more than that.
 A testament to the rich past of the country, this city in the state of Rajasthan is home to the lasting foundations of Indian royalty.

 From the incredibly famous Taj Mahal to its less popular inspiration, Humayun’s tomb, a trip along this glorious triangle is a journey through our fascinating history.
 Giving you an insight into our traditions and culture, a tour of the Golden Triangle is all you’ll need for the perfect introduction to India.